 Becker’s Hospital Review cites seven U.S. hospitals with more than 100,000 Facebook “likes” (with the Cleveland Clinic boasting 1.75 million) — as of July 2016.

 Volume aside, users consider reviews on independent sites such as Facebook more reliable than reviews on hospital websites, which many believe could be be biased or curated.

 These are all good reasons why Facebook should be front and center of your organization’s online review efforts.

 Also, Google will automatically link your hospital’s Facebook reviews to your Google Business page, if you have one — so you’ll get more reach for your efforts.

-Here are six tips for getting the most out of Facebook reviews.
+Here are five tips for getting the most out of Facebook reviews:

 1. Strategize first.

 Before you allow Facebook reviews, lay the groundwork.
 You’ll want to have people and tools in place to monitor, record and analyze reviews.
 Equally important is the ability to respond to comments and ensure patient complaints reach the people who can resolve them.